christianalfoni/impact/docs/04_API.md

 ## createHooksProvider

-Register the hooks you want to provide to the component tree.
+Scopes hooks to a component tree.
+The optional `isRoot` prop prevents hook resolvement to propagate.
+This is typically used for your outer most hooks provider to prevent automatically registering as a global hook.

 ```tsx
 import { createHooksProvider } from 'impact-app'